Sphere Magazine

 Introduction

 Gravity has been theorised most famously by Isaac Newton and Albert Einstein.
 Newton’s theory was accepted for more than 200 years until Einstein ‘reinvented the wheel’ and used his spacetime concept to explain gravity.
 But still many physicists aren’t satisfied and want a new theory of gravity or at least a modified theory of gravity.
 One reason for that is because many seek to unify General Relativity and Quantum Mechanics to produce a Theory of Everything.
-Uncertain why we need a theory of everything, there’s still something not quite right with current theories of gravity, that is they don’t explain why there appears to be more gravity in the universe than there is mass to produce it.
-The temporary solution was to introduce the hypothetical dark matter to make up the missing mass.
+It's uncertain why we need a theory of everything but there’s still something not quite right with current theories of gravity, that is they don’t explain why there appears to be more gravity in the universe than there is mass to produce it.
+The temporary solution was to introduce the hypothetical dark matter to make up the missing mass pending a more satisfactory explanation.

 Equation for Mss1 Equation for Mss2